The Truth About High School Hazing

 Yet discussing the problem openly is the only solution.
 "The year after I spoke up, 50 more guys went out for football," Weymouth says.
 "They knew they didn't have to be afraid anymore.
 To me, that makes what I went through worthwhile."

-One common element in many hazing horror stories is a confined, lightly supervised space like the ones below.
+One common element in many high school hazing horror stories is a confined, lightly supervised space like the ones below.
 These settings create circumstances where kids are more prone to get caught up in the groupthink that leads to trouble.

 - Locker rooms